kislN/WebApplication/README.md

 Auction for young artists.

 Structure:
-* start page 'Munk' with list of the active auctions
+* start page 'Munch' with list of the active auctions
 * page to log in
 * page to sign up
 * page of profile (any person can see it)